What It Does:

 - Non-Disruptive Installation

-- Creates Opportunity To Lift Slab & Partition Walls Back To Level Position
+- Creates Opportunity To Lift Slab and Partition Walls Back To Level Position

 How Slab Pier Systems Work

-If installing hydraulically driven slab piers, a slab bracket is n positioned in the hole so that the flanges on the bracket extend to support the underside of the slab.
-With the bracket in place, steel pier sections are hydraulically driven through the bracket until the pier contacts competent soils..
+If installing hydraulically-driven slab piers, a slab bracket is positioned in the hole so that the flanges on the bracket extend to support the underside of the slab.
+With the bracket in place, steel pier sections are hydraulically driven through the bracket until the pier contacts competent soils.

 If installing helical slab piers, the pier shaft is rotated while downward pressure is applied.
-The helical blades on the pier’s shaft advance the pier into the soil and also provide anchoring strength once competent soil is reached.
-A slab bracket is positioned around the pier and beneath the concrete slab once the pier reaches its proper depth.
+The helical blades on the pier’s shaft advance the pier into the soil and also provide anchoring strength once competent soil is reached below.
+A slab bracket is positioned around the pier and beneath the concrete slab after the pier reaches its proper depth.

-For both foundation pier systems, the next step is to transfer the weight of the concrete slab through the piers to the deep, stable soil.
+For both foundation pier systems, the next step is to transfer the weight of the concrete slab through the piers to deep, stable soil below.
 A lift can then be attempted to bring the slab and interior partition walls back to their original position.